Skip to main content

 Carbohydrate 13g

-Product information: Source of protein, Low in saturated fat.
+Product information: Source of protein, Low in saturated fat, High in fibre.

 Cooking Instructions